ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Transparency Service

-The role of Transparency Service can be decomposed into several major functions.
+The role of a Transparency Service includes several major functions.
-The most important function is to maintain a Registration Policy for the Append-only Log that is the verifiable data structure that records Signed Statements.
+The most important function is to maintain Registration Policy for the Append-only Log that is the verifiable data structure recording Signed Statements.
 All Transparency Services MUST expose APIs for Registration of Signed Statements and Receipt issuance.
-Transparency Services may support additional APIs for auditing, for instance to query the history of Signed Statements.
+Transparency Services MAY support additional APIs for auditing, for instance to query the history of Signed Statements.

 ### Initialization